 - 3 tablespoons Worcestershire sauce

 - 6 bone-in chicken thighs

 - Preheat the broiler.
+Adjust the oven rack to the middle of the oven.
 Line a 9-inch x 13-inch broiling pan with foil and set aside.

 - Melt butter with the garlic in the microwave, then mix in Worcestershire sauce and black pepper.